 Catharus thrush (Hermit, Swainson’s, Veery, Bicknell’s, and Gray-cheeked) identification can be quite a challenge.
-I have uploaded some reference photos of Catharus thrushes, and included discussion of some of the key plumage details and identifying characteristics for each species.
+I have uploaded some reference photos of Catharus thrushes, and included discussion of some of the critical plumage details and identifying characteristics for each species.

 Figure 1: Catharus thrushes, from L to R: Bicknell’s, Gray-cheeked, Swainson’s, Hermit, and Veery.